Can I Save Money by Moving Out of the City?

 GoBankingRates studied the median rents for a one-bedroom apartment across 50 major U.S. cities and found that the median rent across the board was $1,234.

-Burke was also able to keep her same job and transition to remote work, meaning she kept her same salary and has been able to improve her finances as a result of moving to the suburbs.
+Burke was also able to keep her same job and transition to working remotely, meaning she kept her same salary and has been able to improve her finances as a result of moving to the suburbs.

-“Because my salary stayed the same, I was able to take a lifestyle jump and attack my debt way more aggressively,” she added.
+“Because my salary stayed the same, I was able to take a lifestyle jump and attack my debt way more aggressively,” she says.

 One of the upsides of living in a city is you can probably get rid of your car.
 Any city worth their salt has at least a decent public transportation system which residents can use.